mmoreram/BaseBundle/README.md

 This library provides you some abstractions for your compiler passes to cover some specific use cases.
 Let's check them all.

-In case you don't know what a CompilerPass is yet, I encourage you to start with the documentation with
+In case you don't know what a Compiler Pass is yet, I encourage you to start with the documentation with
 [How to work with compiler passes in bundles](http://symfony.com/doc/current/service_container/compiler_passes.html).
 The sooner you understand the importance of this class, the sooner you will have